Skip to content

 Once you implemented everything, you can run the tests to check if everything works as expected.

+You can run the tests using the provided make assignment-* commands.
 If all your tests pass, you successfully completed the assignment! 🚀

 Tip